silvia6200/the-naughty-list/README.md

 * Whether it's animal cruelty, child labour, deforestation or climate change; something, somewhere is exploited so to make a profit from it.
 * Many charities and NGO's want to highlight these issues i.e. PETA with topshop over angora fur.
-* And they are getting way more coverage these days thanks to the internet...
-But, anger tends to be short lived.
+* These bodies are getting way more coverage these days thanks to the internet...
+But, their reach on an issue and consumer's anger tends to be short lived.
 * Social media helps raise awareness of wrongful acts, but as they happen so often, people will go "RA RA RA that's terrible!" and then move on to the next media frenzy.
 The rage is temporary, and when it's so short, it's difficult to really build momentum for change.
 * As all these NGO's are trying to get your attention to their cause, there is no real combined effort to punish those responsible.
 It's a lot of small attacks on a giant fortress.